-Intimacy is the point of focus in my work, this includes familiarity, closeness, and togetherness, as well as simplicity, slowness and physical labour, each reflecting the rural life farmers have.
-Through the subjects I visualise in my folk paintings, I try to evoke an intimacy between myself, the work and the viewers.
+Rural life is the point of focus in my work, this includes familiarity, closeness, and togetherness, as well as simplicity, slowness and physical labour in my villages.
+Through the subjects I visualise in my folk works, I try to arouse viewers’ attention for the rural life.

 I dive into my past and attempt to capture moments that I have experienced from a young age.
 The images refer to my memories from the village where I grew up as a child in the countryside of South China.